google/horologist/CONTRIBUTING.md

 We'd love to accept your patches and contributions to this project.
 There are just a few small guidelines you need to follow.

+If you find a common problem that you think would help other Wear developers please consider submitting a PR.
+Please avoid significant work before raising an issue https://github.com/google/horologist/issues with the label "Feature Request"

 ## Contributor License Agreement

 Contributions to this project must be accompanied by a Contributor License